20k/binmat_rules/readme.md

 If the attacker stack has an attack power equal to or greater than the defender stack, then the following takes place:

-If a BREAK modifier was not played by the attacker this turn:
+If a BREAK modifier is not in either stack:

 - The damage value is the absolute difference between attack powers, +1

-If a BREAK modifier was played by the attacker this turn:
+If a BREAK modifier is in either stack:

 - The damage value is the attack power of the attacker deck, or the size of the defender stack, whichever is greater.